cakihorse/LogSaver/README.md

 # LogSaver

 LogSaver is an open-source program.
-It's a logger.
+It is a logging tool.

 ## Getting Started

-If you have any projects in needs for a logger, LogSaver is the perfect lib for you !
+If you have any projects that require a logging tool, LogSaver is the perfect library for you!

-### How does it function ?
+### How does it work?

-There are 3 principals functions :
+There are three main functions:
-* createFile (it will create a file with name and extension you want)
+* createFile: It creates a file with the specified name and extension.
-* writeFile (it will write on the file you want write on)
+* writeFile: It writes content to the specified file.
-* readFile (it will the file you want read)
+* readFile: It reads and displays the content of the specified file.

 ## createFile

 ```
-//for create a file you need to do this :
+// To create a file, follow these steps:
-//Don't forget to name the file with the correct extension and also the correct import btw !
+// Don't forget to provide the file name with the correct extension and import the necessary dependencies!

-        //declare the name of the file :
+// Declare the file name:
-        String fileName = "YourFileNameHere.txt"; //the name must contains the extension.
+String fileName = "YourFileNameHere.txt"; // The name must include the extension.

-        //create file:
+// Create the file:
-        createFile(fileName);'
+createFile(fileName);
 ```

 ## writeFile